junokili/tuktuktours/README.md

 ## Testing

-Additional testing of e.g checkout and basket apps before making this a vaiable e-commerce store.
-Accidentally exposed postgres database on intial deployment, so deleted app and started a new one.

 - **Links**
 All internal and external links have been tested.
 The links to external sites (e.g. facebook, instagram) display a "coming soon" image as the social media for the site has not yet been created.
-Internal links, such as button clicks, menu links, links to sections, have all been tested to check that they perform as requested.
+Internal links, such as button clicks, menu links, back-to-top buttons have all been tested to check that they perform as expected.

 - **Responsiveness**
 During the development process the responsiveness of the site was checked through